 - Many programs have found social media an effective way in communicating with program alumni and current participants.

 Tracking 100 percent of program graduates is a very difficult task.
-Methods that have been used to maximize graduate participation in EWDJT activities (which also provide tracking opportunities) include several approaches.
+Methods that have been used to maximize graduate participation in JT activities (which also provide tracking opportunities) include several approaches.

 - Maintain and update current email and contact information.

 - Encourage Facebook participation for all program participants continuing past graduation.